 Conclusion

-Natural templates are just HTML static files written in Thymeleaf but still look and work like HTML.
-These templates can be correctly rendered in web browsers and can also work in Java web applications.
+Natural templates are HTML static files written in Thymeleaf but still look and work like HTML.
+These templates can be correctly rendered in web browsers and work in Java web applications.
 This makes it easier to quickly create static prototypes without the backend server.

 Spring Boot provides a starter package to auto-configure the Thymeleaf template engine in a web application.
 You don't need to do anything except if you want to override the default configuration properties.